LN-Zap/zap-desktop/TROUBLESHOOTING.md

    at beginWork (react-dom.development.js:15335)
 ```

-can be related to some incompatible extensions loaded in Electrum.
+can be related to some incompatible extensions loaded in Electron.

 Try to delete Electron folder.